-For more information on relationships and Parkinson’s visit the EPDA website.
+For more information on relationships and Parkinson’s visit Parkinson’s Europe website.

 The dating diaries: Allison Toepperwein

 For Valentine’s Day, we spoke to US blogger and American Ninja Warrior Allison Toepperwein about navigating the dating world with Parkinson’s.
 She shares her view on using dating apps, being judged by others because of her condition – and why “attitude is everything”

 I recently got into a relationship.
 Prior to that I would go on dates every once in a while.
 As a single mum who works full time, I really only had time to date on the weekends when my daughter went to her dad’s.

 As with most singles, it’s difficult to date and meet people.
 I would love to meet someone organically – but that’s just not the reality of dating these days.
 Over the years, I’ve used various dating apps such as Match, Christian Mingle, eHarmony, Tinder and Bumble, and I met my current boyfriend on Facebook.

 How has your approach to dating changed over time – were you put off dating after your initial diagnosis?